 2. Southern Ag Chelated Liquid Iron for St Augustine Grass

 High alkaline in the soil means that the pH level of the soil is above 7.
 You have to purchase a soil test kit to determine the pH level of your soil.
-If your soil is above 7 or is alkaline, lower the pH level in several ways including applying iron, sphagnum peat, elemental sulfur, aluminum sulfate, acidifying nitrogen, and organic mulches.
+If your soil is above 7 or is alkaline, lower the pH level in several ways including applying iron, sphagnum peat, elemental sulfur, aluminium sulfate, acidifying nitrogen, and organic mulches.

 This fertilizer would be a perfect choice when you know that your St. Augustine grass lawn has an Iron deficiency.
 It will provide the St Augustine grass lawn with enough and sufficient Iron to aid the lawn to turn yellow into rich green.